Brendan Fraser says he won’t participate in Golden Globes

 NEW YORK (AP) — Brendan Fraser, whose performance in “The Whale” has made him a likely awards candidate this year, says he won’t attend the Golden Globes in January if he’s nominated.

-In 2018 , Fraser said that the was groped by longtime Hollywood Foreign Press Association member Philip Berk, a former president of the organization behind the Globes.
+In 2018, Fraser said that he was groped by longtime Hollywood Foreign Press Association member Philip Berk, a former president of the organization behind the Globes.
 Fraser said the incident took place at a Beverly Hills, California, luncheon in 2003.
 Berk, a member from South Africa, was expelled from the HFPA last year after calling Black Lives Matter “a racist hate movement.”

 Last year’s Golden Globes were all but canceled after the organization was plunged into scandal over ethical indiscretions and the revelation that the group then included no Black voting members.
 Many stars, publicists and studios said they were boycotting the Globes.
 Earlier this year, the HFPA, after reforms, said the 80th Golden Globes will be broadcast January 10 on NBC.